FAQ’s

 1. Little Solsbury Hill located between Kingswood Pavilion and George Inn checkpoints

-3. Hill up to Lansdown (Between Newbridge P&R and Kingswood Pavilion checkpoints) (Steep ascent if walking clockwise)
+2. Hill up to Lansdown (Between Newbridge P&R and Kingswood Pavilion checkpoints)

 K